arduino/help-center-content/content/About Arduino/My Arduino Account/I-lost-access-to-my-2-Step-Verification-app-how-do-I-log-in-to-my-Arduino-account.md

 ## What should I do if I can't find my recovery code?

-If you can't find your recovery code, you will need to create a new account, as your previous one will no longer be accessible.
+If you can't find your recovery code, you must create a new account, as your previous one will no longer be accessible.
 We do not have any means to provide a new code or access to the old account.